Divide-By-0/keybr-with-stats/README.md

 Open index.html in browser.

+## Improvements
+If you're interested in this and want to contribute, there are a lot of cool things you can add!
+- Add the ability for people to select different dictionaries or programming languages
+- Add the ability to make this an extension inside vscode, that tracks and gives real time stats as you work
+- Call the localstorage getter code on startup to populate your profile with your past stats
+- Make the UI nicer and closer to keybr's
+  - Lay out the keys in a grid instead of a list
+  - Put results in multiple coloumns to reduce scroll distance

+Done
+- Ignore keystrokes that take more than 5 seconds, to assume you took a break

 ## Info

 This code was ~80% written with GPT-4 in Cursor IDE.
 Here was the initial prompt: